syncfusion-content/wpf-docs/wpf/Grid/Working-with-Grid.md

 Essential Grid supports undo/redo functionalities similar to those achieved with Microsoft Office-type applications.
 To handle this functionality, a stack is maintained internally in Essential Grid to save the changes that occur through which the following tasks can be accomplished by the users:

 * Control of the stack: when to save or discard changes, and when to rollback changes
-* Create new transactions and control each individual transaction (like cancelling, rollback) without affecting others
+* Create new transactions and control each individual transaction (like canceling, rollback) without affecting others

 The undo/redo architecture is extensible, thereby allowing users to derive the base class and add some more functionality to the grid.